 Your road to Bond University

-In these uncertain times, Year 12 students have shown incredible resilience in adapting to the challenges presented by the COVID-19 pandemic and the disruption it has caused their studies and more broadly – our world.
+In a disrupted world, Year 12 students have shown incredible resilience in adapting to the ongoing challenges presented by the events of recent years.

-Complete Bond’s direct online application, submitting results from your Semester 1 Year 12 report, as well as your Year 11 semester one and two results.
+Complete Bond’s direct online application, submitting results from your Semester 1 Year 12 report, as well as your Semester 1 and 2 Year 11 reports.

 Bond University will assess your application and high school grades against the minimum entry requirements for Bond's undergraduate* and diploma programs.

 If you meet the entry requirements, you receive an early offer that guarantees entry to Bond conditional on the completion of Year 12 and meeting any subject prerequisite requirements for your program.